mrmdlab/Segmenthor/README.md

 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary

 ## changelog
+- control points shouldn't be affected by zoom or pan
 - fix bug: zoom out too much causes error
 - hotkey for change mode
 - display the current mode